nest-desktop/nest-desktop/docs/user/setup.rst

 You can use NEST Desktop in the web browser at http://localhost:8000.

 **The installation is now complete!**
-:doc:`Now we can start constructing networks for the simulation! <usage>`
+:doc:`Now we can start constructing networks for the simulation! </user/usage>`

 .. note::
    For more information (like running the containers without root password, etc.),